 All of these modes are available when you are playing solo or with other players.
 The game supports up to four players locally and can be played using Joy-Con controllers or the Pro controller.
 If you are brave enough to venture online, you’ll find the game separates those that wish to play ranked or free play matches.
 Regardless of your choice, you can still experience any of the game’s engaging game modes, support up to four players.

 Puyo Puyo Tetris is quite an experience, blending two of the most popular puzzle games into a single entity.
 The game’s story is full of charming characters, and the entire visual style of the game is bright and colorful.
 It is one of the better local multiplayer experience on the Nintendo Switch right now, and if you are looking for a unique challenge, try playing against some of the best players in the world.Note: Puyo Puyo Tetris was reviewed on Switch.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.